 We are only seeing the beginning of the decentralization of care through information technology; but that shift is how scalable solutions to our health care challenges will develop.
 “Care delivery at home, where we can send patients home and remotely monitor them—eventually that will evolve to things like wearables -IoT devices- that we may have in our clinical settings.
-We’re seeing the hospitals play such [...]
+We’re seeing the [...]

 With the 2020 election almost in the rearview mirror, clinicians and policymakers alike are turning their attention to the 2021 agenda.
 For primary care providers, 2021 will hopefully bring COVID-19 recovery and response efforts, additional opportunities to pursue value-based payment arrangements, and ongoing deployment of telehealth and virtual technology.

 The 2020 presidential election is expected to bring about a change in administration.
 However, the “blue wave” Democratic sweep projected by some pundits and pollsters failed to materialize.
 Instead, in Washington, DC, we will have a closely divided US Senate, with the final balance of power to be determined by two run-off races in Georgia.
 The US House of Representatives will remain in Democratic control, but by a smaller margin.
 The narrow margins in the House and Senate will likely constrain the extent to which Democrats are able to advance progressive policy changes.
 Instead, both sides of the political aisle in Congress are likely to focus on bipartisan areas of agreement.
 For primary care clinicians, this environment may be encouraging, as members of both parties share goals around protecting and advancing primary care across the country.